Can I log in to Adobe Stock and download the images myself?

 Use the Stock Assets in an editorial manner without the accompanying credit line or attribution, placed in a way that is reasonable to the applicable use, in this format: “[Contributor Name] / stock.adobe.com”, or as designated on the Website;

-Use the Stock Assets other than for the benefit of yourself or a single client, without obtaining a separate license for a client or any additional clients, as applicable;
+Use the Stock Assets other than for the benefit of yourself or a single cusotmer, without obtaining a separate license for a customer or any additional customers, as applicable;